uyuni-project/uyuni/testsuite/documentation/cucumber-steps.md

-  When I wait until I see the name of "sle_minion", refreshing the page When I wait until I do not see the name of "sle_minion", refreshing the page When I wait until the table contains "FINISHED" or "SKIPPED" followed by "FINISHED" in its first rows When I refresh page until I see "sle_minion" hostname as text
+  When I wait until I see the name of "sle_minion", refreshing the page When I wait until I do not see the name of "sle_minion", refreshing the page When I wait until the table contains "FINISHED" or "SKIPPED" followed by "FINISHED" in its first rows When I refresh systems page until I see "sle_minion" hostname as text When I refresh keys page until I see "sle_minion" hostname as text

 ```

 (last one should probably be renamed - it looks in the contents area of the page)